optionscafe/net-worth-server/README.md

 * [Net Worth CLI](https://github.com/optionscafe/net-worth-cli)

+# Unit Testing

+With unit testing we setup a testing database (based off the value of the ```DB_DATABASE_TESTING``` OS variable).
+We run our tests at the highest levels.
+For example for an HTTP call (which is most of the app) we test the HTTP response controller.
+This way we are testing the models and helper packages that goes into generating the HTTP response, by doing it this way we get pretty great coverage.
+The goal is to cover the entire app just at the highest levels.

 # Ansible Deployment

 There are some Ansible scripts in place to deploy this application to a docker server.
 You can find these scripts in ```ansible```.
 There are a few files you have to put into place as I did not want to commit them to git.